Windows Hello not working after windows update or Windows Hello Face Recognition stopped working on windows 10? Here is how to fix the problem

-Install latest windows update
+Install the latest windows update

-Several users report, after installing the latest windows update all existing windows hello errors disappeared.
-In addition, install the latest windows update you will get security improvements and optimization.
+Several users report, after installing the latest Windows update all existing windows hello errors disappeared.
+In addition, install the latest Windows update you will get security improvements and optimization.

 - Open the Settings app via the Start menu or the Windows + I key combination.

-- Go to Update and security, On the Windows Update tab, click Check for updates.
+- Go to Update and Security, On the Windows Update tab, click Check for updates.

 - If new updates are available, click Download and Install, Once done reboot your PC

 - Once your system successfully installs the latest Windows 10 update, you can use Windows Hello as intended.